jlandowner/go-interactive-ssh/README.md

 Go interactive ssh client.

-You can use each standard outputs in your Callback function and check command's output is expected.
+It make it possible to use each standard outputs by remote command lines in your Callback function.

-Supports use from windows, macos, linux as client access to linux remote host.
+Support use-case is ssh access from Windows, MacOS or Linux as client and access to Linux as a remote host.

 ## Install